containers/toolbox/doc/toolbox.1.md

 ## DESCRIPTION

-Toolbox is a tool that offers a familiar RPM based environment for developing and debugging software that runs fully unprivileged using Podman.
+Toolbox is a tool for Linux operating systems, which allows the use of containerized command line environments.
+It is built on top of Podman and other standard container technologies from OCI.

-The toolbox container is a fully *mutable* container; when you see `yum install ansible` for example, that's something you can do inside your toolbox container, without affecting the base operating system.
+This is particularly useful on OSTree based operating systems like Fedora CoreOS and Silverblue.
+The intention of these systems is to discourage installation of software on the host, and instead install software as (or in) containers — they mostly don't even have package managers like DNF or YUM.

-This is particularly useful on OSTree based Fedora systems like Silverblue.
+This makes it difficult to set up a development environment or install tools for debugging in the usual way.

-The intention of these systems is to discourage installation of software on the host, and instead install software as (or in) containers.
+Toolbox solves this problem by providing a fully mutable container within which one can install their favourite development and debugging tools, editors and SDKs.
+For example, it's possible to do `yum install ansible` without affecting the base operating system.

-However this tool doesn't *require* using an OSTree based system — it works equally well if you're running e.g. existing Fedora Workstation or Server, and that's a useful way to incrementally adopt containerization.
+However, this tool doesn't *require* using an OSTree based system.
+It works equally well on Fedora Workstation and Server, and that's a useful way to incrementally adopt containerization.

 The toolbox environment is based on an OCI image.
 On Fedora this is the `fedora-toolbox` image.
-This image is then customized for the current user to create a toolbox container that seamlessly integrates with the rest of the operating system.
+This image is used to create a toolbox container that seamlessly integrates with the rest of the operating system by providing access to the user's home directory, the Wayland and X11 sockets, SSH agent, etc..

 ## OPTIONS ##